-- Number and type of employees at each site - Types of equipment - Processes for food preparation - Menu items - 2.
-Three main points are essential to developing this program: (If you have any questions regarding Food Safety, contact your local health department) - Sanitation-Be sure that all of your food preparation areas are clean and sanitary, such as workers' hands, utensils, and food contact surfaces.
-Avoid cross contamination. - Temperature control-Be sure to keep cold foods cold and hot foods hot.
+- Number and type of employees at each site

+- Types of equipment

+- Processes for food preparation

+- Menu items

+- 2. Three main points are essential to developing this program:

+Sanitation-Be sure that all of your food preparation areas are clean and sanitary, such as workers' hands, utensils, and food contact surfaces.
+Avoid cross contamination.

+- Temperature control-Be sure to keep cold foods cold and hot foods hot.
 Cook to proper temperatures, and hold at proper temperatures; be sure to record those temperatures.
-A basic, properly calibrated food thermometer (digital or dial) is all you need to check for proper temperatures. - Standard Operating Procedures (SOPs)-They can be used both for sanitation and to verify that proper temperatures are being observed as well as other aspects of a foodservice operation.
-The Institute of Child Nutrition (ICN) has a template available for SOPs. - 3.
+A basic, properly calibrated food thermometer (digital or dial) is all you need to check for proper temperatures. - SOPs-They can be used both for sanitation and to verify that proper temperatures are being observed as well as other aspects of a foodservice operation.
+The ICN has a template available for SOPs. - 3.
 An example of a Food Safety Program plan may be found in the USDA HACCP Guidance.
 Go to CARS Other Documents.
 After logging on, select Services and highlight Child Nutrition; click on Nutrition documents. - D. Requirements for a Food Safety Program